Taking prescription medication abroad

 In short, the answer is yes.
 You can take your prescription medication abroad if you need medication to help you manage a health condition.
 However, you must follow some rules and regulations regarding travel with prescription medication.

-Planning ahead is your best way to prepare for travel with medication.
-In the first instance, always check with your airline and the country you are travelling to as some countries will have medications you cannot enter with.
-This is especially crucial if you are travelling to countries such as India, Pakistan, Turkey or the United Emirates.
+Planning is your best way to prepare for travel with medication.
+In the first instance, always check with your airline and the country you are travelling to, as some countries will have medications you cannot enter with.
+This is especially crucial if you are travelling to countries such as India, Pakistan and Turkey.

 Knowing if you are taking any medication listed in the UK's Misuse of Drugs Act 1971 can help you make preparations regarding travelling with your medication for your safety and avoid confiscation, fines or arrest.